 Mapping and crosswalking metadata from one schema to another enables metadata harvesting and sharing between systems.

 1. Crosswalks are viewed more easily in a table or spreadsheet format.
 Take a look at this example of a Dublin Core<->DDI crosswalk table.

 2. Time to get hands on!
 Start by choosing any existing metadata record to work with.
 Here’s an example.
 This will be your “source” record.
 Copy the Dublin Core<->DDI crosswalk table from #1 above into Word or Excel.
 Can you create a high level metadata mapping from your source record to Dublin Core?
 (Hint: Click on “Registry View” in the bottom right-hand corner of the example source record).
 The Dublin Core Metadata Element Set explained in more detail.
 Don’t worry if you don’t have time to complete the entire record - just get a feel for the process.

 Consider: the most confounding issue you encountered in make your Crosswalk.
 How did you overcome it?

 Thing 13: Walk the crosswalk

 Challenge me: An introduction to XSL for crosswalks

 This activity will provide an interactive introduction to XSLT using a free online tool.

 Many well-known metadata standards are expressed as XML schemas, including MARCXML, Dublin Core, MODS, METS, EAD, RIF-CS and others.
 The flexible structure of XML makes it possible to convert data from one metadata standard to another using an XSLT.
 XSLT (Extensible Stylesheet Language Transformations) is a language for transforming XML documents into other XML documents.

-1. Start by having a look at some of the crosswalks developed for, and by ANDS for ingesting records into Research Data Australia.
+1. Start by having a look at some of the crosswalks developed for ingesting records into Research Data Australia.